Burn Notice: Awards and nominations

 The pilot episode written by Matt Nix won a 2008 Edgar Allan Poe Award, honoring the best in mystery, in the category "Best Television Episode Teleplay".
 Raines, Clements, and Sherry Klein were also nominated for Outstanding Sound Mixing for a Comedy or Drama Series for Burn Notice at the 60th Primetime Emmy Awards in 2008.
 Composer John Dickson won the 2008 and 2009 ASCAP Film and Television Music Awards for Top TV Series.
 Craig S. O'Neill and Jason Tracey were nominated for a 2009 Writers Guild of America, USA award for Episodic Drama (episode "Double Booked").
 In 2010, the show received its first Emmy Award nomination for acting, as Sharon Gless was nominated for an Emmy in the category of Outstanding Supporting Actress in a Drama.
 In 2011, David Raines, Scott Clements, and Sherry Klein were nominated for Outstanding Sound Mixing for a Comedy or Drama Series for "Last Stand" at the 63rd Primetime Emmy Awards.
 Burn Notice has also been nominated for Favorite TV Obsession at the 37th Peoples Choice Awards.

 Syndication

-Ion Television acquired the rights for syndication of Burn Notice in 2013 along with White Collar.
+Over the years, the show was syndicated on MyNetworkTV from 2010 to 2012.
+Ion Television also acquired the rights for syndication of Burn Notice in 2013 along with White Collar.
 This was the fourth USA Network television series to be in syndication on Ion Television, along with Monk and Psych.

 Home media

 20th Century Fox has released all seven seasons of Burn Notice on DVD in Region 1.
 Season two was also released on Blu-ray.
 The TV movie The Fall of Sam Axe has also been released on DVD and Blu-ray.

-All seven seasons have been released in Australia, Region 4.